Community raising money for funeral of Upson cheerleader killed in crash on the way to school

-UPSON COUNTY, Ga. — The Upson County community has raised nearly $10,000 to help the family of a beloved high school cheerleader killed in a crash with her funeral expenses.
+UPSON COUNTY, Ga. — The Upson County community has raised nearly $10,000 to help pay funeral expenses for a beloved high school cheerleader who killed in a car crash.

 Eleby was a cheerleader with the Upson-Lee High Knights and worked over the summer as a lifeguard at the Thomaston-Upson Civic Center.

-“In addition to the profound emotional toll, the family faces considerable financial challenges in this next chapter,” loved ones wrote.
+“In addition to the profound emotional toll, the family faces considerable financial challenges in this next chapter,” family members wrote.
 “As her parents mourn and prepare for a celebration of life, we wholeheartedly desire to extend our support and alleviate some of the burdens they are facing.”

-Eleby’s cheer coach, Charlee English, said she had been coaching her since Eleby was in 8th grade.
-English shared a cheerleading photo of Eleby that she had just posed for the week before.
+Eleby’s cheer coach, Charlee English, said she had been coaching her since Eleby was in eighth grade.
+English shared a cheerleading photo of Eleby she had just posed for the week before.

 ©2023 Cox Media Group